States: Massachusetts, Maine, New Hampshire, Vermont

 Migrant labor is fundamental to the U.S. economy.
 However, migrant youth are often invisible and highly mobile.

-This project is designed to address the needs of those out-of-school migrant youth residing in the New England area who want to earn a high- school equivalency.
-While New England states work hard to provide quality universal education for their residents, there is a significant inequity in access to education for farmworkers: those furthest outside the educational structure are rurally isolated, limited English proficient, and migrant farmworkers.
+This project is designed to address the needs of those out-of-school migrant youth residing in the New England area who want to earn a high-school equivalency.
+While New England states work hard to provide quality universal education for their residents, there is a significant inequity in access to education for farm-workers.
+Those furthest outside the educational structure are migrant farm-workers who are geographically isolated and have limited English proficiency.
 Access to educational services is nearly impossible without the support of an intermediary.

 The project is closing the gap to education access by supporting online blended learning opportunities via Internet-ready tablets with web access.
-The EdTech Center is developing a mobile screening and assessment tool administered via smart phones and tablets and three online mini-courses to be hosted on our learning management system.
+The EdTech Center is developing a mobile screening and assessment tool (via Magpi) administered via smart phones and tablets and three online mini-courses to be hosted on our learning management system.
+These mini-courses will support further education, training and employment, as migrant workers complete online study for their GED.